vganjali/PCWA/README.md

 # PCWA
-A highly parallel and fast event detector based on CWT transform.
+A highly parallel and fast event detector based on CWT transform. *PCWA* is a multiscale approache to find events with any shape with a mother wavelet that matches with events shape (details provided in the *Nature Communications* manuscript currently under review).
+Unlike previous CWT based peak finders, *PCWA* is able to fit with any user defined mother wavelet function, $\psi(u,s)$, by grouping and clustering initial candidate points (local maxima).
+The clustering step involves *$Macro$-* and *$\mu$-* clustering steps to break big data into smaller *M_clusters*.
+The clustering steps utilized **x-axis**, **scale-axis** and **coefficient values** all together to improve accuracy of located events.

 ## Requirements